hashicorp/terraform-provider-hcp/contributing/writing-tests.md

 Terraform includes an acceptance test harness that does most of the repetitive work involved in testing a resource.
 For additional information about testing Terraform Providers, see the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/index.html).
+This guide is meant to augment that documentation with information specific to the HCP provider.

 ## Acceptance Tests Often Cost Money to Run